Test Optional

-The University of Kentucky has implemented a test-optional policy.
-In March 2021, we announced that this policy is being extended for students applying for admission through the 2024-25 academic year.
-Read the announcement here.
-This allows most freshman applicants, as well as transfer applicants with fewer than 24 credit hours, the option to be considered for admission without submission of ACT or SAT scores.
+The University of Kentucky has implemented a test-optional policy through the 2028-29 academic year.
+This allows freshman applicants, as well as transfer applicants with fewer than 24 credit hours, the option to be considered for admission without submission of ACT or SAT scores.

-We recognize the challenges that prospective students are experiencing because of the ongoing COVID-19 pandemic in registering for and taking these standardized tests.
-To that end the Office of Undergraduate Admission is able to evaluate most applicants for admission without the use of test scores reviewing the rigor of high school coursework, activities and engagement outside the classroom as well as a written essay.
+The Office of Undergraduate Admission is able to evaluate applicants for admission without the use of test scores by reviewing the rigor of high school coursework, activities and engagement outside the classroom as well as a written essay.
 Review the information below to learn more and decide on the best path for you.

 Frequently Asked Questions